pwnage101/long_reamer_facer/README.rst

 Introduction
 ============

-The 2D LibreCAD file ``sketch.dxf`` contains a static design for an extra long reamer/facer rod attachment for use with cargo bike head tubes or any other long head tube.
+The 2D LibreCAD file ``long_reamer_facer.dxf`` contains a static design for an extra long reamer/facer rod attachment for use with cargo bike head tubes or any other long head tube.
 It is intended to work with the Park Tool HTR-1(B) head tube reamer/facer set.

 Design Notes
 ============